• 2023 BUYING GUIDE •

 Xylitol is slowly absorbed & partially digested: Twenty-five to fifty percent of the xylitol you eat is slowly absorbed in the small intestine.
 The remaining unabsorbed amount (half to about 3/4 of the ingested xylitol) reaches the large intestine, where it is fermented by the microbiota (beneficial microbes in the intestinal tract).
 Because xylitol is only partially digested, it contributes fewer calories than other carbohydrates such as table sugar.
 According to the FDA regulation for nutrition labels, the caloric value per gram of xylitol is 2.4 calories, 10 calories per teaspoon (4g), and about 500 calories per cup (48 teaspoons).

 Xylitol warning to you: Adverse effects — a consequence of undigested xylitol reaching the large intestine — include various gastrointestinal issues.
 Bloating, stomach rumble, flatulence, cramps, and diarrhea are commonly associated with excessive intake.
 The uncomfortable digestive effects you might feel are similar to those experienced with high-fiber foods (such as beans).
 Xylitol is a FODMAP (Fermentable, Oligo-, Di-, Mono-saccharides, and Polyols) carbohydrate and should not be consumed by people with "irritable bowel syndrome" (IBS).

 Xylitol's glycemic index: Xylitol is slowly absorbed and converted into glucose, so it does not cause a sudden increase in blood sugar.
 Sellers of xylitol often promote it as a low glycemic index (GI) sweetener.
-From the University of Sydney Glycemic Index database, xylitol has a GI of 7 and 8.
+From the University of Sydney Glycemic Index database, xylitol has a GI between 7 and 8.